Euro 2020: Flawed hero Gareth Bale gives Wales lift off | DW | 16.06.2021

 Turkey have disappointed in this tournament and are still yet to record their first goal.
 A nation whose domestic woes could have benefited from the catharsis of a long run in these Euros, were well supported in Baku.
 The strong Turkish community in this city were out in force, vastly outnumbering their Welsh counterparts, 400 of whom had made the 5,000 km journey East.
 This is a night they won't forget quickly.

-Beaten by Switzerland in their opener, Wales were up against it.
+Held 1-1 by Switzerland in their opener and with Italy to play in Rome, Wales were up against it.
 Only a win would do and the first half was ebbing away with only two huge misses by Aaron Ramsey, the classy Juventus midfielder who conducts Wales' play, to show for it.
 But Wales eventually made the breakthrough, a goal finished by Ramsey but the result of the artistry of Bale.
 The Real Madrid man's delectable pass split the Turkish defense, with Ramsey left to take a touch and ensure it was third time lucky.

 Turkey picked things up after the break but when Bale was brought down just inside the box, Bale dusted himself to surely put the game beyond Turkey.
 His execution of the penalty was more akin to one of his famed golf drives.